 5. Set your goal and budget

 If you’re making $100 per lead, that’s pretty profitable.
 But what if you’re only making $1 per lead?
-Are your ads really worth it?
+Are your ads worth it?

 6. Facebook targeting